How to Set Your Newborn Up For Lifelong Health (Part Two)

-Tips to Increasing Breast Milk Production
+Tips for Increasing Breast Milk Production

 1. Keep Close Contact with Your Baby

 Skin-to-skin contact with your baby, especially within the first hour of delivery, can stimulate breast milk production.
 Hold and touch your baby as much as possible.
-Sometimes it can be harder to breastfeed when you have had a C-section, so in that case it is especially important to get lots of physical contact with your newborn.
+Sometimes it can be harder to breastfeed when you have had a C-section, so in that case, it is especially important to get lots of physical contact with your newborn.

 2. Begin Breastfeeding As Soon As Possible